Missing Persons Tips

 4 Even if a search that does not turn up a new clue or find the missing.
 The press coverage helps others to be informed and get may get others involved or at least aware of the situation.

 All Search and Rescue teams are not equal.
-Get recommendations and look for reviews and referrals if you are hiring your own SAR services, but know that sometimes Law Enforcement will help with this.
+Get recommendations and look for reviews and referrals if you are hiring your own SAR or K9 search services.
+Also know that sometimes Law Enforcement will help with this, other times they won'tAlso know that sometimes Law Enforcement may advise AGAINST searches if there is danger to the searchers.
+Most reputable SAR and K9 organizations will work in conjunction with Law Enforcement.

 Sometimes reward money is needed.
 You may be able to have a fund raiser.
 If you do have a fund raiser, you will need to have a separate account set aside for the money raised and the tracking of money into and out of the account.
 Ask your local bank, attorney, accountant, etc for their advice.